ieugen/trainings/TrainingStructure.md

  - What is data persistence
  - Serialization/Deserialization
  - Objectual/Relational impedance
- - What are the persistance technologies available to Java developers: JDBC, JPA/Hibernate, MyBatis, JOOQ, JCR, NoSQL
+ - What are the persistence technologies available to Java developers: JDBC, JPA/Hibernate, MyBatis, JOOQ, JCR, NoSQL

 ### Data Access and JDBC
  - How Spring integrates with existing data access technologies